 - lost revenues, profits, savings, or goodwill.

-Each party's total aggregate Liability for damages arising out of or relating to the Agreement is limited to the Fees Customer paid during the 12 month period before the event giving rise to Liability.
+Each party's total aggregate Liability for damages arising out of or relating to this Agreement is limited to the Fees Customer paid under this Agreement during the 12 month period before the event giving

 Unlimited Liabilities.
-Nothing in the Agreement excludes or limits either party's Liability for:
+Nothing in this Agreement excludes or limits either party's Liability for:

 Term and Termination.